STOP Fire video

 - Follow your fire escape plan.

-- Always use the stairs rather than a lift and call 999 as soon as you are in a safe place.
+- Always use the stairs rather than a lift.

 - If it is too dangerous to follow your escape route because the hallway and stairs are filled with smoke, stay inside the safest room and dial 999.

-- Keep the door closed and pack blankets or clothes around the door to keep smoke out, and hang a towel or similar item out of the window to let Firefighters know your location when they arrive.
+- Keep the door closed and pack blankets or clothes around the door to keep smoke out, and move towards an open window.

 Common Causes of Fire in the Home

-It is vitally important to remember that a candle is an open flame in your home which will ignite any flammable material that it comes into contact with:
+It is vitally important to remember that a candle is an open flame in your home which will ignite any combustible material that it comes into contact with.
+Following the fire safety advice below will help keep you and your family safe from fire:

-- Extinguish all candles when leaving a room or before going to sleep- be sure the wick ember is no longer glowing.
+- Never leave burning candles unattended and always extinguish before going to sleep – be sure the wick ember is no longer glowing.

 - Keep burning candles out of reach of children and pets.